 'Reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 'Reasonable' in these circumstances means 'using no more force than is needed.'
-The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as advised through Securicare training.
-We will ensure that our staff are trained in positive handling to ensure that they are able to undertake this role safely.
+The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.
+We will ensure that our staff are trained in positive handling to ensure that they are able to undertake this role safely and in line with government guidance.

 The school does not have a 'no contact' policy as this can leave staff unable to fully support and protect their pupils and students.
 The school adopts policies, which allow and support the staff to make appropriate physical contact.
 The decision on whether or not to use reasonable force to control or restrain a child is down to the professional judgement of the staff concerned within the context of the law and should always depend on individual circumstances including consideration of whether the child has Special Educational Needs or Disabilities (SEND), mental health or with a medical condition.
-These decisions will also align with our duties under the Equality Act 2010 and the Public Sector Equality Duty.
+These decisions will also align with our duties under the Equality Act 2010 and the Public Sector Equality Duty and align with the statutory guidance Use of reasonable force in school.